rperez-rosario/XO/README.md

 # Introduction
-This orivate project repository houses source code and project documents for the XO Skin project.
+This private project repository houses source code and project documents for the XO Skin project.
 Including but not limited to: 1. the electronic commerce web application, 2. the mobile applications.
 # Getting Started
 1. Installation process